davidmegginson/fgfs-scenery-build/static/README.md

 * St Louis, MO, USA
 * Tulsa, OK, USA

-### w090n40
+### w100n40

-* Bloomington, IL, USA
+* Brandon, MB, CAN
-* Chicago, IL, USA
+* Des Moines, IA, USA
-* Cleveland, OH, USA
+* Duluth, MN, USA
-* Detroit, MI, USA
+* Fargo, ND, USA
-* Green Bay, WI, USA
+* Kenora, ON, CAN
-* Kitchener-Waterloo, ON, CAN
+* Minneapolis-Saint Paul, MN, USA
-* London, ON, CAN
+* Omaha, NE, USA
-* Madison, WI, USA
+* Portage-la-Prairie, MB, CAN
-* Milwaukee, WI, USA
+* Sioux Falls, SD, USA
-* Oshkosh, WI, USA
+* Winnipeg, MB, CAN

-* Pittsburgh, PA, USA
+### w100n50

-* Sault Ste Marie, ON, CAN
+* Churchill, MB, CAN
-* Saginaw, MI, USA
+* Deer Lake, ON, CAN
-* Sarnia, ON, CAN
+* Gimli, MB, CAN
-* Sudbury, ON, CAN
+* Norway House, MB, CAN
-* Timmins, ON, CAN
+* Pickle Lake, ON, CAN
-* Thunder Bay, ON, CAN
+* Red Lake, ON, CAN
-* Toledo, OH, USA
+* Sioux Lookout, ON, CAN
-* Traverse City, MI, USA
+* Thompson, MB, CAN
-* Windsor, ON, CAN
+* Winnipeg, MB, CAN

 ### w090n30